Have you ever wondered about which months are considered Spring months in the USA? Then you are not alone!

 The spring months in the USA are March, April and May.

-Of course, the USA are pretty big.
+Of course, the USA is pretty big.
 So spring looks very different depending on where you go.

 Overall, spring is a lovely month to travel the USA, especially the Cherry Blossom Festival in DC is worth a visit.